AMThermo/Triphasic_Equilibria/Type-II LJ Wetting/README.md

         - ***c1.txt, c2.txt***: Density z-profiles for components 1 and 2 respectively.
         - ***tensores.txt***: Density and pressure z-profiles for the 1 + 2 mixture.
         - ***STD/***: Folder containing a time extension used to calculate the interfacial tension standard deviation.
 It contains its own in.lammps, log.lammps, c1.txt, c2.txt and tensores.txt files.

-### Documents compiled in this repository:
-Within each folder simulations at four different temperatures can be found.
-Each temperature inputs and output files are colected in each respective folder.
-Additionally, the following post-processing files can be found:

 ### Citing this work
 Please, if you use the input files or the information compiled in this page cite the original work where they come from as:
 - *F.A.
 Figueroa, G. Alonso, A. Mejía.
 Wetting Behavior in type-II Lennard-Jones Mixtures: A Molecular Approach.
 Manuscript under preparation*